manassaloi/manassaloi.github.io/_posts/2025-06-15-truths-religion-currency.markdown

 ---
 layout: post
-title:  "Truths, Religion & Currency"
+title:  "Truths, Religion, and Currency"
 ---

 I was talking to a designer friend yesterday.